 Setting Card Controls to "ON" or "OFF"

-• Setting the debit card status to “OFF” suspends all activity on the card.
+• Setting the card status to “OFF” suspends all activity on the debit card.
 The status must be set to “ON” to use the card.

 • A debit card must be in “Active” status to add Declines and Alerts.

-Setting debit card Alerts
+Setting debit card Alerts & Controls

-• The Set Declines and Alerts window will open for that selected card, with a list of transaction types.
-Set the ON/OFF toggle near the top of the window to ON to receive alerts for all transaction types: purchase, ATM, Internet Purchase, Mail/Telephone Order, or Non-US Purchase.
+• Next to Send Alerts for all transactions, you can set the toggle to ON to receive Alerts for all transaction types: purchase, ATM, Internet Purchase, Mail/Telephone Order, or Non-US Purchase.

-• To set up an Alert for a specific Transaction Type only, choose that transaction type.
+• To set up an Alert for a specific Transaction Type only, choose Transaction Type for a list of options.
+Tap the option(s) for which you want to receive an Alert.
 Set the Send Alerts option to ON.
 When an Alert is turned on, you will see a blue bell next to it.

-• When a transaction is set to ON, EVERY transaction of that type on the card will trigger an Alert.
+• When a transaction is set to ON, EVERY transaction of that type on the debit card will trigger an Alert.

 Declining debit card transactions

 • Choose the debit card you want to set, make sure the Card Status is set to Active/ON and select the Set Declines and Alerts button.
-Note: You will need to agree to Terms and Conditions the first time you use this feature.

-• When a transaction is set to BLOCK, EVERY transaction of that type on the card will be declined/blocked.
+• When a transaction is set to BLOCK, EVERY transaction of that type on the debit card will be declined/blocked.

 Setting Spend Limits